Hendrix-CS/csci285/index.md

 * Develop agent-based models for complex simulations,
 * Approximate the roots of a continuous function by several techniques and understand the strengths and limitations of these techniques.

+## W2 Requirements

+This course is designated as a <a href="https://www.hendrix.edu/Faculty_Handbook/2020-2021/Academic_Policies_and_Procedures/F_2_c__Writing_Across_the_Curriculum/">W2 Writing Intensive Course</a> and includes these learning goals and assessment criteria.
+Writing will be assessed throughout the semester through lab reports and the final paper, with multiple revision opportunities and feedback provided regularly.

 ## <a name="resources">Resources</a>

 {% include resources.html content=site.resources %}